pebble-dev/developer.rebble.io/source/_guides/appstore-publishing/index.md

 title: Appstore Publishing
 description: |
-  How to get your app ready for going live in the Pebble appstore.
+  How to get your app ready for going live in the Rebble appstore.
 guide_group: appstore-publishing
 menu: false
 permalink: /guides/appstore-publishing/